Divorced Parents Relocation Conflicts

 However, a relocation case does not lend itself to such a compromise.
 Unlike the amount of child support or alimony, it is an all or nothing choice.
 If a parent wants to relocate with a child from Florida to Massachusetts, the judge cannot simply order the parent to move to Virginia.
 Judges often acknowledge this harsh “all or nothing” reality when dealing with relocation cases.

-As a result of this predicament, family law judges tend to place an unofficially higher burden of proof on the relocating parent, who under the statute, only has to show by a preponderance of evidence that the relocation is in the best interests of the child.
-Still, one might wonder why judges don’t lean more often towards granting, instead of denying, the relocation requests.
+As a result of this predicament, family law judges tend to place an unofficially higher burden of proof on the relocating parent, who under the statute, only has to show by a preponderance of evidence that the move is in the best interests of the child.
+Still, one might wonder why judges do not lean more often towards granting, instead of denying, the relocation requests.
 The answer to this question is in the next section

 The Conflict of Relocation With the Child's Continuity and Stability That Is Favored By Florida Family Law